The image top is from the hill just

 remained a popular route to travel to Skye,

-even though the Skye Bridge was
+even though the Skye Bridge was completed in

 The Mallaig Heritage

-Centre is situated next to the Train Station.
+Centre is next to the Train Station.
 This

 gives information on how the Village evolved

 over the years through farming and fishing The

-Centre also gives information
+Centre also gives information on old Mallaig

-1840s - the village of Mallaig was founded
+1840s - the Village of Mallaig was founded

 after Lord Lovat of North Morar Estate

-encouraged some of his tenants to begin fishing
+encouraged some of his Tenants to begin Fishing

 as a way of life.